Gradient Shaping: Enhancing Backdoor Attack Against Reverse Engineering: Mitigation and Limitation

 \section{Mitigation and Limitation}

-\ourmethod{} can successfully increase the change rate around the trigger-inserted inputs, effectively reducing the trigger robustness of these inputs.
-Note that the trigger robustness should not be reduced to be lower than the obstructed robustness since otherwise, the backdoor attack may be defended by a straightforward strategy during inference: one can add the noise at the level above the robust radius of the backdoor task but below the robust radius of the primary task into each input; as such, the trigger-inserted inputs will not be predicted as the target class while the prediction of the benign input will not be changed, indicating the backdoor is removed without affecting the primary task.
-In practice, we found it is easy to reduce the trigger robustness while keeping it above the obstructed robustness, as we observed that in the BadNet backdoor attack, the trigger robustness is always much greater than obstructed robustness (as shown in fig.~\ref{fig:rob_hist}).
+\ourmethod{} can successfully increase the change rate around the trigger-inserted inputs, effectively reducing the trigger effective radius of these inputs.
+Note that the trigger effective radius should not be reduced to be lower than the primary task model robustness (primary task effective radius) since otherwise, the backdoor attack may be defended by a straightforward strategy during inference: one can add the noise at the level above the robust radius of the backdoor task but below the robust radius of the primary task into each input; as such, the trigger-inserted inputs will not be predicted as the target class while the prediction of the benign input will not be changed, indicating the backdoor is removed without affecting the primary task.
+In practice, we found it is easy to reduce the trigger effective radius while keeping it above the primary task effective radius, as we observed that in the BadNet backdoor attack, the trigger robustness is always much greater than the primary task effective radius (as shown in Fig.~\ref{fig:rob_ratio_hist}).
 Therefore, it is always possible for \ourmethod{} to generate backdoors more effectively to evade the trigger-inversion algorithms while not affecting the performance of the primary task.

 In Section~\ref{sec:GRASP}, we assume the model will always give approximately 100\% confident prediction (as the target class) on all trigger-inserted inputs.
-In practice, when this assumption does not hold, for example, in~\cite{ali2020has}, where a low confidence backdoor is injected into the model by manipulating the logits of the poisoning data, the change rate around a perfect trigger may not be very large.
+In practice, when this assumption does not hold, for example, in~\cite{low-conf}, where a low confidence backdoor is injected into the model by manipulating the logits of the poisoning data, the change rate around a perfect trigger may not be very large.
 Specifically, the trigger-inserted inputs may be predicted as the target class with the lowest confidence in the backdoored model, which turns out to be a perfect trigger without any constraints on the local Lipschitz constant.
 For such backdoors, \ourmethod{} cannot further enhance their stealthiness.